ohell/PassFriend/README.md

    1. Generate a short checksum from the master sequence  qm = ck(Ms)
    2. Select a token length L at random between min and max token sequence lengths lt and Lt (lt is chosen for sufficiently large number of possible sequences, Lt for the ease of input)
    3. Generate a sequence pair (It, St) where It = J(Ms, L) contains L indices in the client’s master sequence Ms and St = Ms[It]
-   4. Construct the challenge token Ct = P(It+ck(It), qm). i.e. reversible obfuscation of the It appended with its checksum, with qm as key.
+   4. Construct the challenge token Ct = P(It+ck(It), key(qm, client_id, service_id)). i.e. reversible obfuscation of the It appended with its checksum, with key derived from qm, client_id and service_id.
    5. Construct the response token Rt = Ok(Int(client_id,St,service_id)) i.e. obfuscation of St, client_id & server_id. k should be reasonably large to avoid collisions
    6. Token Ti = (Ct, Rt)
 4. Server stores the client_id and the list of tokens as client credentials, and transmits the registration success to the client